 Social Action Week is your opportunity to get out into your local community to really make a change for the world around you.
 You will be working with a charity of your choice to proactively raise money as well as contribute directly to the cause through social action.
-Social Action Week is now in its 4th year.
-Watch the video below to get an idea of what has been done before.
+Social Action Week is now in its 4th year, taking place from 7th June until the 11th June.

 In two teams within your tutor group, you have been set the challenge to raise £200 as a minimum for a chosen charity.

-On Monday 7th June, you will receive a video from the Unloc team on what social action is, the good and the difference it makes.
+On Monday 7th June, you will watch a video from the Unloc team on what social action is, the good and the difference it makes.

 In teams you will then have to create a project plan that highlights how you are going to reach your fundraising target.
 The project plan will outline your preparation, your execution and evaluation once you have reached the minimum target.

 Watch this video to see highlights from previous years.

 Preparation - Week Commencing 24th May

 Ahead of Social Action Week itself, please complete the two tasks below so that you are as prepared as possible before the 7th June.
 By completing these tasks, you will be ready to make a big difference!

 Social Action is a term that has gained a great deal of traction over the last few years but what does it actually mean?
 It turns out that millions of us across the world take part in social action every day and don’t even know it.
 This is because there are various terms that are often used interchangeably and that all refer to social action.

 Watch the video and consider: